trecnoc/nexus-resource/README.md

-* `regexp`: *Required for check and in.* The pattern to match artifact name against within Nexus; this regex should match the full name of the files, which consists of the directory minus the leading '/'.
+* `regexp`: *Required for check and in.* The pattern to match artifact name against within Nexus; this regex should match the full name of the files, which consists of the `group` minus the leading '/'.
 The first grouped match is used to extract the version, or if a group is explicitly named `version`, that group is used.
 At least one capture group must be specified, with parentheses.